 Over the course of five days, interactive lectures by world-leading practitioners and experts from a number of backgrounds will introduce populism from a variety of angles and explore the fundamental questions and potent tensions its popularity raises.
 The lectures are complemented by discussions, group interactions and assignments on selected key issues to develop critical and openminded engagement with some of the most pressing questions of European politics, and to introduce participants to cutting-edge qualitative and quantitative approaches to populism reflective of the state of social science research today.
 Participants have the opportunity to collaborate with those from different socio-political contexts, developing invaluable cross-cultural perspectives and facilitating a knowledge exchange that goes beyond European borders.

 Who should apply?

-Meeting the assessment criteria below is required from all participants aiming to successfully complete the program and receive a certificate of attendance in the end.
-These three evaluation criteria include full attendance, active participation in lectures, successful completion of individual paper assignment and successful completion of group project assignments.
+Meeting the assessment criteria is required from all participants aiming to successfully complete the program and receive a certificate of attendance in the end.
+These evaluation criteria include full attendance, active participation in lectures, and the successful completion of an individual written assignment, ideally (but not necessarily) linked to your research proposal.

 Certificate of Attendance

 Awarded after program to all participants based on the satisfactory participation in, and completion of, the course assignments.
 Certificates are sent to students only by email.